Vliro/humus/README.md

 This is derived from https://github.com/graph-gophers/graphql-go.
 A lot of code has been removed that was not necessary since primarily the parsing was necessary and not the actual GraphQL elements.
 The foremost change was making the schema and its objects public for code generation.

+## Getting started

+Running mulbase/gen/parse/main.go with input/output flags generates the model files, models.go and gen.go.
+These are used with mulbase.
+Create a new DB object using mulbase.Init() and set the schema from the global fields generated.

+## TODOS

+Language tags are soon to be added properly, I'm not sure how they work with DGraph GraphQL.
+Proper testing.
+Finalize the API.
+Comment.
+Clean up the gen directory.
+Code is messy.